looran/httpeat/README.md

 - extend network tests to validate that repeated interruptions do not corrupt data
 - fix download total size
 - fix Exception accounting and reporting
-TODO prevent multiple parallel executions of same session
+- prevent multiple parallel executions of same session

 TODO v1.0
 TODO fix rich library flickering of log scrolling over progress bar, see TODO in code at "RICH_USE_TABLE"